Auto Trader Group: Online marketplace

 At the core of Auto Trader is its online marketplace, where consumers buy and sell cars and other vehicles, and where car dealerships advertise and sell their stock, both new and used, to consumers.
-Retailers pay to advertise vehicles, and consumers also pay a fee unless the transaction is less than GPB 1,000.
+Retailers pay to advertise vehicles, and consumers also pay a fee unless the transaction is less than £1,000.

 AutoTrader.co.uk website

-The Auto Trader website was ranked first in the UK in the vehicles category by Similarweb and tenth globally in January 2022.
+The Auto Trader website was ranked first in the UK in the vehicles category by Similarweb and Eighth globally in January 2024.

 Mobile app

-As of February 2022, Auto Trader's mobile app had ratings of 4.8/5 on the Apple App Store and 4.2/5 on Google Play.
+As of February 2024, Auto Trader's mobile app had ratings of 4.8/5 on the Apple App Store and 4.2/5 on Google Play.

 YouTube channel

 Auto Trader operates a YouTube channel where it publishes videos such as car reviews, car comparisons, drag races, and buying guides.
 Television presenter and automotive journalist Rory Reid joined Auto Trader as YouTube Director in December 2019, and fronts the videos on the channel.

-As of February 2023, the channel had 838k subscribers and had an accumulated 233,133,504 video views.

-Diversity, inclusion and social good

-Auto Trader are one of only three FTSE100 companies to have 50:50 gender parity on their Board, and were ranked UK’s 7th Inclusive Top 50 Employer 2020/21.

-The company makes regular contributions to Ben, a charity which provides support to the people of the UK's automotive industry.

-Focus on sustainable mobility

-Auto Trader has a dedicated electric vehicle hub and in 2021 began giving away an EV to consumers every month.

-Auto Trader regularly shares its data and insight with the UK Government helping to shape the policies required to further the mass adoption of electric vehicles.

-At COP26 in 2021, Auto Trader launched the first Automotive Carbon Literacy Toolkit, which was funded and developed in partnership with the Carbon Literacy Trust, and designed with leading retailers and manufacturers.

-The business also has a wider environmental strategy that includes a net zero carbon emissions goal and several other initiatives.